mc48net/items/readme.md

-# mb48items
+# items

-### What is mb48items?
+### What is items?

-mb48items is a plugin that adds configurable NBT items (admin items, quest items, etc.) to a minecraft server.
+items is a plugin that adds configurable NBT items (admin items, quest items, etc.) to a minecraft server.

 It is recommended that you do not take source from an unstable branch and compile a build for production use, you should instead use the latest release provided.